top of page

 After assessing and rewriting hundreds of PMP applications, we have seen 'unclear project objectives as a recurrent theme for PMP application rejections.
 This means that PMI reviewers are unable to ascertain from your project descriptions what the project was really about.
 This could be because the project information presented is too technical or vague and hasn't been articulated properly.

-Here is an example below of an application written by a candidate and the resulting response from PMI.
+Below is an example of an application written by a candidate and the resulting response from PMI.

 PMP Application Rejected due to unclear objective